sfia-andreidaniel/wysiwyg-canvas/README.md

-The purpose of this project is to implement a HTML Editor who is using a canvas to render it's contents, without using the standard contenteditable feature of the web browsers that is used at this moment.
+The purpose of this project is to implement a HTML Editor who is using a canvas to render it's contents, without using the standard contenteditable feature of the web browsers that is used at this moment in the other WYSIWYG editors.

 # Usage